meetkabeershah/meetkabeershah.github.io/_posts/2015-10-7-bye-bye-beta.md

 title: The departure from &beta;
 ---

 I always worked as a windows app developer.
-To get into web based development, I started working on [nerdspal](https://nerdspal.com/) and it seems to be stable now but still I wanted to keep that &beta; symbol.
+To get into web based development, I started working on [nerdspal](https://nerdspal.com/).
+It seems to be stable now but still I wanted to keep that &beta; symbol.

 Just today, I gave order of 2k stickers as the first marketing endeavour for nerdspal.
 So by tomorrow or the day after, I will be able to get started with spreading of word. **Two thousand?** may look difficult but not impossible.
 I am estimating that in 1 week I will be able to hand over all the stickers to almost all major college students.